Whatsapp Icon

 • Lifestyle Modifications: Adopting a healthy lifestyle can help strengthen your body.
 This includes a balanced diet, regular physical activity, and quitting smoking if you haven't already.
 Avoid exposure to secondhand smoke as well.

 • Mental Health: Your emotional well-being is just as important as your physical health.
-Consider counseling or joining support groups to cope with the emotional aftermath of cancer and its treatment.
+Consider counselling or joining support groups to cope with the emotional aftermath of cancer and its treatment.

 • Breathing Exercises: Engage in breathing exercises or pulmonary rehabilitation if recommended by your healthcare provider.
 These practices can help improve lung function and overall well-being.